raphico/csapp/notes/ch02_data.md

 ### 2.2.8 Advice on Signed vs Unsigned

-Implicit casting can lead subtle, non-intuitive behavior, especially when converting between signed and unsigned types.
-Because this conversion without any clear indication, it easy for programmers to overlook and introduce bugs.
+Implicit casting can lead subtle, unintuitive behavior, especially when converting between signed and unsigned types.
+Because this conversion happens without any clear indication, it easy for programmers to overlook and introduce bugs.
 Unsigned integers in C often cause subtle bugs due to implicit signed–unsigned conversions, so many languages (like Java) avoid them entirely and use only two’s-complement signed integers.
-Still, unsigned types are useful when treating data as raw bits (e.g., flags, addresses) or when implementing modular and multiprecision arithmetic
+Still, unsigned types are useful when treating data as raw bits (e.g., flags, addresses) or when implementing modular and multi-precision arithmetic

+# 2.3 Integer Arithmetic

+## 2.3.1 Unsigned Addition

+Arithmetic on fixed-size unsigned integers can overflow when the result exceeds the word size.
+For example, two w-bit unsigned integers can sum up to as much as 2<sup>w + 1</sup> - 2, which needs w + 1 bits. but, most programming languages use fixed precision arithmetic, meaning the higher bits are discarded and only lower bits are kept.
+This is equivalent to computing sum mod 2<sup>w</sup>:

+- if x + y < 2<sup>w</sup>; the result is exact
+- if x + y >= 2<sup>w</sup>; an overflow occurs and the result is (x + y) - 2<sup>w</sup>

+In C, an overflow isn't flagged as an error—it just wraps around the range.
+To detect an unsigned overflow, we can check whether the result is smaller than one of the operands

+### Additive inverse

+In a system of w-bit unsigned integers with modular arithmetic (+<sub>w</sub>), every element has an additive inverse: a value that when added mod 2<sup>w</sup> will yield 0.

+- if x = 0, its inverse is 0
+- if x > 0, its inverse is 2<sup>w</sup> - x

+Why?
+Because

+(x + 2<sup>w</sup> - x) mod 2<sup>w</sup> = 2<sup>w</sup> mod 2<sup>w</sup> = 0

+And 2<sup>w</sup> - x, always lies in the valid unsigned range [1, 2<sup>w</sup> - 1]

+$$
+-u_w x =
+\begin{cases}
+0 & x = 0 \\
+2^w - x & x > 0
+\end{cases}
+$$